Kate Gleason: Death and legacy

 In 1913, Gleason became the first woman elected to membership in the Verein Deutscher Ingenieure.
-The following year, she became the first woman elected to membership in the American Society of Mechanical Engineers, followed shortly after by Lydia Weld.
+In 1914, she became the first woman elected to membership in the American Society of Mechanical Engineers, followed shortly after by Lydia Weld.
 Gleason represented the society at the World Conference on Power in Germany in 1930.
 For her work in construction, she also became the first female member of the American Concrete Institute.

 Gleason died on January 9, 1933, of pneumonia, and was interred in Riverside Cemetery in Rochester.
 She bequeathed $348,000 of her $1.4 million estate to doctors and institutions in the Rochester area, including libraries and parks.
+Additional land along the Beaufort River in South Carolina was donated to the people of Beaufort County for the purpose of building a hospital and an adjacent riverside park.
+Beaufort Memorial Hospital now stands on the land.

-The Gleason Corporation remains in operation and retains a strong connection with RIT.
-The Kate Gleason College of Engineering at RIT was named after her in 1998, following a $10 Million donation from the Gleason Corporation.
+The Gleason Corporation remains in operation and retains a strong connection with the Rochester Institute of Technology (RIT).
+The Kate Gleason College of Engineering at RIT was named after her in 1998, following a $10 million donation from the Gleason Corporation.
 An RIT residence hall, Kate Gleason Hall, is also named after her.
-In 2010, RIT press published a collection of Gleason's letters.
+In 2010, RIT Press published a collection of Gleason's letters.
+In 2011 the American Society of Mechanical Engineers established the Kate Gleason Award in her honor, recognizing Gleason as a pioneer of women in engineering.